honza/grab-free-machine/README.md

 # Grab a free machine from beaker

 Depends on the `bkr` command.
-Works with Python 2 and 3.
+Requires Python 3.7 or greater.

 This script will ask beaker for a list of free machines that match the below criteria.
 If there are any matching machines, it will request them.
 If there